-- 84. At the Annual Meeting held in June 2015, Council appointed a Leader of the Council for the four year electoral cycle (i.e. to May 2019) and noted the appointment by the Leader to the Executive of a Deputy Leader and five other portfolio-holders.
-At the Annual Meeting held in May 2017 Council elected a Mayor, appointed a Deputy Mayor and noted the appointment by the Leader of the Council of a Deputy Leader and five other portfolio-holders.
-Council also appointed members to the standing Committees in accordance with the requirements of political balance and appointed a number of members to represent the Council on a range of outside bodies for the coming municipal year. - 85.
-Each Council meeting has been open to the public, who are entitled to submit a question or petition to any ordinary meeting of Council. - 86.
+- 84. At the Annual Meeting held in June 2015, Council appointed a Leader of the Council for the four-year electoral cycle (i.e. to May 2019) and noted the appointment by the Leader to the Executive of a Deputy Leader and five other portfolio-holders.
+At the Annual Meeting held in May 2017, Council elected a Mayor, appointed a Deputy Mayor and noted the appointment by the Leader of the Council of a Deputy Leader and five other portfolio-holders.
+Council also appointed members to the standing Committees in accordance with the requirements of political balance and appointed a number of members to represent the Council on a range of outside bodies. - 85.
+At the Annual Meeting held in May 2019, this date falling within the period covered by the 2018/19 AGS, Council appointed a Leader of the Council for the four-year electoral cycle (i.e. to May 2023) and noted the appointment by the Leader to the Executive of a Deputy Leader and six other portfolioholders.
+Council also appointed members to the standing Committees in accordance with the requirements of political balance and appointed a number of members to represent the Council on a range of outside bodies and Council-owned subsidiaries for the coming municipal year.
+This included the nomination of seven Councillors as Non-Executive Directors (NED) to the Board of Elstree Film Studios and five independent NED's appointed through competitive interview. - 86.
+Each Council meeting has been open to the public, who are entitled to submit a question or petition to any ordinary meeting of Council. - 87.
 The Council met seven times during the last financial year Agendas, Open Reports and Minutes are available on the Council's website.